KTH-EPE/HVDC_IED/IED_manual.md

 </div>
 Put long 2 mm screws into the 2 smaller holes and fixate ones with nuts to attach the FMC board in the future.
 <!--Put an image here-->
-Proceed to mounting the zedboard using 3mm machine screws and nuts.
+Proceed to mounting the Zedboard using 3 mm screws and nuts.

 <div style="text-align:center"><img src="./IED_images/board_mount.png" width="300x">
 </div>